 When asked what part of her job she enjoys most, Michelle comments, "I LOVE getting kids outside and seeing them get excited about a bird or a collection of acorns.
 My belief is, if you're not getting dirty, then you're not having FUN!"
 Her enthusiasm for the outdoors and our plants and animals is contagious, and encourages everyone around her to get equally excited.

-Trudie Henninger, Citizen Science Specialist
+Trudie Henninger, Citizen Science Coordinator